 There are many videos on YouTube on how to use storage bins for cat shelters.
 I suggest you watch several to see which style you would like to make.

-The yellow lids on the storage bins in the picture cracked from the cold or maybe from water freezing and unfreezing.
-This year, we put a plastic bag around the lid so that the shelter could still be used.
+The yellow lids on the storage bins in the picture below cracked from the cold or maybe from water freezing and unfreezing.
+Since then, we put a plastic bag around the lid so that the shelter could still be used.

 The straw fort as an outdoor cat shelter

 But by mid-summer, it was clear that the fort was only temporary as the tarp had started to break apart from the sun and weather.
 And then the straw was getting wet.
-And it wasn’t safe to keep using for the cats as the straw in across the top was caving in.
+And it wasn’t safe to keep using for the cats as the straw across the top was caving in.